Best Way to Cook Live Lobster and Lobster Tail at Home

 • 5 lbs: 25 minutes

-For more detailed instructions and times for steaming lobsters review our complete guide.
+Review our complete guide for more detailed instructions and times for steaming lobsters.

 The shell of the lobster flavors the bubbling water, which in turn, flavors the lobster meat!

-For cooking a bunch of lobsters, boiling gives you even fast cooking.
-However, boiling lobster tends to water-log them.
+For cooking a bunch of lobsters, boiling gives you even, fast cooking.
+However, boiling lobsters tends to water-log them.
 If you are shelling lobsters ahead of time, go with boiling.
 Why boil lobsters?

 High, intense heat cooks the meat quickly, making it easier to remove from the shell.
 So boil your lobsters if you plan to pick the meat to make homemade lobster rolls or other dishes.